m4c0/be-cpu/README.md

 It also contains an extra 8-bit header from the output of the 74173.
 This serves for "hot linking" the register without the bus - in this case, the "B" register and the ALU input.

+### BM - My own version

+This is my own version of Ben's CPU.
+It will replace components and change architecture.
+Since it's laxed, more experimental features goes here.

+#### Clock

+Still in planning.
+Main question is: is there a way to avoid the triple 555 and keep Ben's features?

+#### Register

+Main idea to test: use 74377 (Octal DFF) and remove the reset input.
+A "global reset" may be achieveable if we keep the pull-down resistors on the bus and we enable all register's input - this way, the bus will be zeroed and the registers will latch that value.

+### BC - Compact and cheap

+This is will be smaller and containing less modules (or cheaper ones).
+All modules will be non-suitable for children under 4, because they will be tiny (1.35"/3.7cm large).
+It provides building blocks to easily test high level architectures, while still being a good educational toy.